-Students at the four University of Cincinnati Academic Health Center (AHC) colleges are empowered to explore the boundaries of education thanks to an innovative and experiential learning environment steeped in a rich medical education history.
+Students explore the boundaries of education thanks to an innovative and experiential learning environment steeped in a rich medical education history at the four University of Cincinnati Academic Health Center (AHC) colleges.

 The College of Allied Health Sciences, College of Medicine, College of Nursing, and the James L. Winkle College of Pharmacy are dynamic centers of education and research and serve as the foundation for training exceptional patient care providers across a range of health fields and specialties.

 Students of each AHC college enjoy the best of all worlds: a close-knit, personable learning environment that benefits from opportunities and resources made possible only by being part of a large, nationally known academic health center.

 The four UC AHC colleges are located within walking distance of one another as well as several nationally recognized health care facilities, and that centralized location provides valuable opportunities to collaborate with health care leaders in the community.
 The AHC maintains longstanding and close working relationships with many distinguished affiliates, including the University of Cincinnati Medical Center, Cincinnati Children’s Hospital Medical Center, Shriners Hospitals for Children—Cincinnati, and the Cincinnati Veterans Affairs Medical Center.

 The UC College of Medicine has a proud tradition of training outstanding clinicians and leaders in biomedical research and academic medicine.